Graft - opening chapters

 “So how are you fine?”
 Matilda said.

-My arms were mutated in front of another person and I was shaking from driving an unfamiliar car so fast and on the verge of vomiting from the ever-increasingly potent reek building up in the truck’s cab.
+My arms were mutated in front of another person and I was shaking from driving an unfamiliar vehicle so fast and on the verge of vomiting from the reek building up in the cab.
 And my hands…I was not fine.
 I pulled over.
-Once the car was stopped, I held up my hands.
+Once the truck was stopped, I held up my hands.

 My left hand had two dark pinpricks where I’d been bitten, and my palms felt slimy where I’d touched the creature.
 When I pressed on the pinpricks, my skin dimpled in without rising back up.